codingforeveryone/READMEs/scope-and-hoisting.md

 -

-Variable scope is the region where the variable is accessible from, or also, where it is visible.
+Variable scope is the context where the variable is accessible from, or also, where it is visible.

 Variables have local scope or global scope and all variables declared outside of a function are in the global scope.
 This means they are available everywhere.